cesars-gh/airtop-typescript-demos/README.md

 See the `README.md` in each example project for more information on how to run the example.

+## Development

+It's recommended to have two terminals opened:

+- One that runs `turbo watch build:packages` so that the shared packages are built automatically on changes.
+- Another that runs the example you are working on using `pnpm dev`

 ## Tools used

 Most examples use the following: